method HELLO: Everybody's favorite program. PRINT "Hello world!" return

-Now when the program runs it will either print, beep, do nothing (if the beeper is disabled), or it could raise another exception.
-The latter case occurs when the program is run in a terminal emulator and the WARNING_BELL method is implemented by writing a control-G to the console via the standard error stream.
+Now when the program runs it will either print, beep, do nothing (when the beeper is disabled), or it could raise some other exception.
+The latter case could occur when the program is run in a terminal emulator and the WARNING_BELL method is implemented to write a control-G to the console via the standard error stream.
 In this situation the exception raised in WARNING_BELL is nested in an exception handler.

 The run time system detects nested exceptions to avoid run away circular exceptions.
 If the programmer wants to permit nested exceptions the Retry attribute can be added to the "method catch" line.
 This is useful when writing handlers that want to retry an operation several times before giving up.
 When no Retry attribute is coded then a Retry fault exception is raised.

 Fault exceptions are raised when a program has run amok and are usually indicative of a bug.
 The run time system or code generated by the compiler will raise a Fault on an exception.
 They can also be raised by an Assert command; which is useful when debugging and supports the Contract Programming methodology [Meyer].
 Methods can exit normally at a Return command or they can exit by raising an Error exception or a Fault.

-Faults are treated distinctly from normal exceptions in Gilda programs.
-After a fault a typical strategy is to contain damage and retreat to a higher level or gracefully terminate.
-The context of a fault is less reliable due to potential corruption and correspondingly language support for faults is simpler and more coarse.
-The next example shows how we could catch the fault and quietly terminate.
+Faults are treated distinctly from Error exceptions in Gilda programs.
+After a Fault a typical strategy is to contain damage and retreat to a higher level or gracefully terminate.
+The context of a Fault is less reliable due to potential corruption and correspondingly language support for Faults is simpler and more coarse.

-method HELLO: An example program with exception and fault handlers. use Assertion :Access the Assertion variable in the Assertion class.
-PRINT "Hello world!"; Printing can potentially raise an exception. return catch fault: Catch any faults that arise. trace`on Assertion; Trace the assertion contents for a program fault. return; Quietly exit. catch: Catch any exceptions raised in the method body. trace`on Assertion; Trace the assertion contents for a managed exception.
+method HELLO: An example program with Error and Fault exception handlers. use Assertion :Access the Assertion variable in the Assertion class.
+PRINT "Hello world!" return catch fault: Catch any Faults that arise. trace Assertion; Trace the assertion context for a program Fault. return; Quietly exit. catch: Catch any Errors raised in the method body. trace Assertion; Trace the assertion context for a program Error.
 WARNING_BELL; Standard library method to make a jazz noise. return